42 Church Hill

 loving our neighbours, as we love ourselves.

 We Offer the Experience of Worship – The Sunday service is the focal point of the congregation’s week together.
 The service begins early, at 9:30 am.
-Our style of worship can be described as traditional United Church: the emphasis is on the Bible and preaching, the hymns are from Voices United, congregational singing is accompanied by a pipe organ or piano, the choir wears gowns, and there are no screens or projectors.
+Our style of worship can be described as traditional United Church: the emphasis is on the Bible and preaching, the hymns are from Voices United, congregational singing is accompanied by a pipe organ or piano, and there are no screens or projectors.
 But traditional does not mean boring.
 The language is inclusive, the theology is progressive and the message is for today.
 We strive for excellence in music and preaching so as to facilitate an experience of God’s presence and to inspire Christian faith.
 After worship we meet in the lower hall for fellowship and enjoy some refreshments.

 We Offer Learning Opportunities – The minister leads discussion groups to explore the relevance of Christian faith for living today.
 Most of these happen after church on Sunday for an hour from 11:00 to 12:00.
 Many of them have followed popular video series which have prompted lively discussion.
 People come and go as they are able and everyone is welcome to drop in for as many sessions as they like.